sithart/short_notes_on_machine_learning/content/machine_learning/naive_bayes/naive_bayes_classifier_from_scratch.md

 ## Calculate Priors

 Priors can be either constants or probability distributions.
-In our example is the simply the probability of being a gender.
+In our example, this is simply the probability of being a gender.
 Calculating this is simple:

 ```python